enlivenedcooperative/enlivenedcoop-website/_courses/2025_06-morocco.md

 - have unstable housing and/or limited access to reliable transportation
 - have not taken a vacation or time off due to the financial burden

-((This model is inspired by our friends at Re-imagine Education and is based on the ‘Green Bottle’ sliding scale model by Alexis J. Cunningfolk | www.wortsandcunning.com)
+((This model is inspired by our friends at Re-imagine Education and is based on the ‘Green Bottle’ sliding scale model by Alexis J. Cunningfolk | www.wortsandcunning.com))

 If you select an amount at the higher end of the scale, you will make possible future offerings and support the good work of the speakers, facilitators, and organizers who are generously contributing their gifts to this event.
 You will also be contributing to the partial grants fund for those needing financial support.

-We require a non-refundable deposit of $500 USD to book your spot.
+We require a non-refundable deposit of EUR 500 to book your spot.

 ## What is included

 Your journey includes:

-- A team of experts, professional tour leaders and educators and local community organizers.
+- A team of expert facilitators, guides and educators and local community leaders whose knowledge combines local wisdom with global experiences and perspectives.

-- City-to-hotel transfers in small groups upon arrival to the city of Marrakesh.

-- All food and beverages (except alcohol) throughout the journey.

-- Accommodations in shared room with all amenities.
+- Accommodation throughout the journey in shared room (all amenities included).

 - All logistics for tours and transportation as outlined in the itinerary.